rickardlindberg/rickardlindberg.me/writing/agdpp-multiplayer/index.template.markdown

 $:END

-We want to add another level that first directs calls to a start screen (or player select screen) and once that is done, initializes the game scene.
+We want to add another level that first directs calls to a start screen (or player select screen) and once players are selected, initializes the game scene and directs call to that.

-Current tests for `GameScene` should pass unchanged, but tests for `BalloonShooter` will need some modifications.
+The current tests for `GameScene` should pass unchanged, but tests for `BalloonShooter` will need some modifications.
 I imagine that those tests need to select a player before asserting something from the gameplay mode.
 We'll see later.